 Candis’ book, How Climate Change Comes to Matter: The Communal Life of Facts (Duke University Press, 2014) uses ethnographic methods and a comparative lens to bring together the work of science journalists, scientists, and three distinct social groups that are outside environmental movement and policy frameworks in an American context.

 Candis teaches the required Master of Journalism course, Media Ethics and Leadership (JRNL 533) with Kirk LaPointe.
 She also teaches Anthropology of Science and Technology (JRNL 520F), cross-listed with Anthropology and Journalism.
-For Winter 2018, Candis is co-developing a new course on postcolonial and feminist critiques of journalism with Mary Lynn Young.
-In previous years, Candis has taught New Media and Society (JRNL 100), the J-school’s only undergraduate course taught as part of UBC Coordinated Arts Program’s Media Studies Stream and Science and Environment Journalism.
+Candis co-taught a new course this term (JRNL 400) on postcolonial and feminist critiques of journalism with Mary Lynn Young.
+In previous years, Candis has taught New Media and Society (JRNL 100), the J-school’s first undergraduate course taught as part of UBC Coordinated Arts Program’s Media Studies Stream and Science and Environment Journalism.

 Candis holds a Ph.D. from Massachusetts Institute of Technology in History, Anthropology, and Science, Technology, and Society.
 Candis also has a Master of Science from MIT in Comparative Media Studies.
 Prior to her academic work, Candis produced, wrote, and reported for television, the Internet, and radio in Canada (CBC, CTV) and the United States (Lycos, Tech TV).

-Young and Callison, “When gender and technology matter in a journalism startup,”
+Young and Callison, “When gender, colonialism and technology matter in a journalism startup,” Journalism, 2017

 Callison, “Arctic Journalism: Reporting on climate, economics, and policies,” Royal Anthropological Institute, Anthropology, Weather and Climate Change Conference, London, May 2016